dxatscale/sfpowerscripts/README.md

 - [sfpowerkit](https://github.com/Accenture/sfpowerkit)
 - [sfdmu](https://github.com/forcedotcom/SFDX-Data-Move-Utility)

 We recommend using the sfpowerscripts docker image to avoid breakages in your CICD pipelines due to updates in sfpowerscripts or any of its dependencies such as the SFDX CLI.
-DockerHub has rate limiting for pulling docker images, hence we recommend copying the docker image to your own DockerHub Subscription, [AWS ECR](https://docs.aws.amazon.com/AmazonECR/latest/userguide/docker-push-ecr-image.html) or [Azure Container Registry](https://medium.com/@pjbgf/moving-docker-images-from-one-container-registry-to-another-2f1f1631dc49)

-#### History

-sfpowerscripts initially began life in the form of a  Azure Pipelines Extension, available through the Visual Studio marketplace wrote by @azlam-abdulsalam as a personal project.

-The project was then migrated to Accenture Open Source Program and a key component of Accenture's DX@Scale initiative, a set of open source productivity boosters for engineering teams on Salesforce.

 #### Maintainers